boom-devs/boomdevs-wordpress-coming-soon-plugin/README.txt

 = Is it completely free? =

 Yes, it’s completely free.
-But on the free version, there will be a footer credit of BoomDevs.
+But on the free version, there will be a footer credit of WP Messiah.
 You will not able to remove it.
 To remove credit as a Courtesy you have to go for White Label.

 = Can I remove credit from the footer? =

 Yes.
-If you purchase BoomDevs WordPress Coming Soon plugin then you can remove credit from the footer and can be able to put whatever you want on the Footer section.
+If you purchase WP Messiah WordPress Coming Soon plugin then you can remove credit from the footer and can be able to put whatever you want on the Footer section.

 = Can I get premium support from you guys? =